frankburgs/frankburgs.github.io/readme.md

 It can be viewed in your browser @ frankburgs.github.io

-## To-do [1 easy] - [3 hard]
+## To-do

-1️⃣ Standardize how SVG icons are handled.
+- Convert to Tailwind.

-2️⃣ Make images an array and update script.
+- Add recommendationLink & referenceLink to key value pairs & update script.

-2️⃣ if type = anecdote make reference Anecdote
+- Standardize how SVG icons are handled.

-2️⃣ Add "date taken" to fire extinguisher inspection tag images.
+- Make images an array & update script.

-2️⃣ Modify code to not require recommendation keyed object.
+- if type = anecdote make reference Anecdote

-3️⃣ Incorporate 93-item Weld safety checklist to program using Adobe OCR.
+- Add "date taken" to fire extinguisher inspection tag images.

-3️⃣ Table column sorting functionality.
+- Modify code to not *require* recommendation keyed object.

-3️⃣ First quarter student task matrix.
+- Incorporate 93-item Weld safety checklist to program using Adobe OCR.

-3️⃣ Table of consumibles & equipment with:
+- Table column sorting functionality.

-- SDS's, TDS's, fact sheets, etc.
+- First quarter student task matrix.

-- Linked to line item and dropdown menu.
+- Table of consumibles & equipment

-- Start with one item.
+- Mermaid diagram of PPE.

-3️⃣ Mermaid diagram of PPE.
+- SVG of standardized booth layout.

-3️⃣ Add functional "add safety observation" that allows user to create an added table item in their browser.
+- Add functional "add safety observation" option that allows user to create an added table item in their browser.

 🦺 find legal requirement for signage legibility (or 'condition').